waleed-javed/TaskDistributionModule/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This Repo Contains Jupyter notebooks for TaskDistributionModule Projects.
+This Repo Contains Code and solution files for 'Task Distribution Module'.

 ### Built Via